pik-piam/flodym/paper/paper.md

   ```
   Again, this allows for adding or removing dimensions later, or changing the position of the `C` entry in the `element` dimension.
   Apart from these functionalities, `FlodymArrays` feature a large range of built-in methods for dimension manipulation, such as `sum_over`, `cast_to` or `get_shares_over`
 - Data read-in and initialization as well as export are more flexible and general, through the use of pandas.
 Users can either use pre-built read-in functions, or write their own, and generate objects from data frames.
 On data read-in, flodym also performs checks on the data, detecting errors early on.
 Data read-in is performance-optimized especially for sparse arrays, since the full array size is only used after converting the input pandas data frame to a numpy array.
-Redundancy is strictly avoided in system definition, and input data is type-checked through the use of pydantic [@pydantic].
+Data is type-checked through the use of pydantic [@pydantic], adding robustness to the code.
 - General visualization routines are implemented for pyplot [@pyplot] and plotly [@plotly] visualization.
 - The treatment of material stocks is simplified and integrated with the rest of the MFA.
 This is realized through `Stock` objects containing `FlodymArray` objects for inflow, outflow and stock arrays, as well as a lifetime model and compute functions.
 Both stock and lifetime model are multi-dimensional and part of the mfa system class, such that the interaction with them is seamless.
 - There are various smaller functional extensions.
 For example, stock models can handle non-evenly-spaced time step vectors, or sub-year lifetimes while still returning the correct stock-to-flow ratio.
-- The whole code follows PEP8 formatting and incorporates principles of software development (such as github actions for tests, documentation building and formatting) and clean code, easing future collaboration and extension.
+- The whole code incorporates principles of software development (such as github actions for tests, documentation building and formatting) and clean code, easing future collaboration and extension.
 The code is extensively documented, including docstings, type hints, an API reference, howtos and examples.

 Other existing open MFA packages such as OMAT [@OMAT] or STAN [@STAN] are different in scope: They are no libraries, but rather comprehensive tools, which eases their use, but limits the flexibility for using them in non-standard ways like flodym allows.
 The same applies to the pymfa [@pymfa2.1] and PMFA [@PMFA] packages, which are moreover focused on probabilistic MFA as an extension or special case of MFA.